Paperwork problems drive surge in people losing Medicaid health coverage

 Top CMS officials said they have worked with several states to pause Medicaid removals and improve procedures for determining eligibility.

-South Carolina, for example, reported renewing Medicaid coverage for about 27,000 people in May while removing 118,000.
+South Carolina is one state that voluntarily slowed down.
+It reported renewing Medicaid coverage for about 27,000 people in May while removing 118,000.
 Of those dropped, 95% were for procedural reasons.
 In a recent report to the federal government, South Carolina said it removed no one from Medicaid in June because it extended the eligibility renewal deadline from 60 days to 90 days.

 Michigan reported renewing more than 103,000 Medicaid recipients in June and removing just 12,000.
 It told the federal government that the state opted to delay terminations for those who failed to respond to renewal requests while instead making additional outreach attempts.
 As a result, the state reported more than 100,000 people whose June eligibility cases remained incomplete.